Last Updated on 26 May 2022

 Below are the fifteen experiences that emerged most often in their research.
 Presented in alphabetical order, I re-work the original content.

-This list may come in handy when you’re developing new products, briefing creative materials, or in an examination of your brand.
+This list may come in handy when developing new products, briefing creative materials, or examining your brand.
 You should apply this both inside and outside your organization.